neilChenXie/Health-Center-Socket/README.txt

 	send_buf, recv_buf. can be used multiple times. use memset() to initialize before use.
 		if need to store, use other memory to store.

+error list:
+	packet read error: struct not the same.